iShares Edge MSCI Min Vol USA ETF (BATS:USMV) Shares Sold by Arkansas Financial Group Inc.

-Arkansas Financial Group Inc. trimmed its holdings in iShares Edge MSCI Min Vol USA ETF (BATS:USMV – Get Rating) by 3.9% in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 86,761 shares of the company’s stock after selling 3,547 shares during the quarter. iShares Edge MSCI Min Vol USA ETF comprises approximately 1.4% of Arkansas Financial Group Inc.’s portfolio, making the stock its 17th biggest position.
-Arkansas Financial Group Inc.’s holdings in iShares Edge MSCI Min Vol USA ETF were worth $6,730,000 as of its most recent SEC filing.
+Arkansas Financial Group Inc. trimmed its stake in shares of iShares Edge MSCI Min Vol USA ETF (BATS:USMV – Get Rating) by 3.9% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 86,761 shares of the company’s stock after selling 3,547 shares during the period. iShares Edge MSCI Min Vol USA ETF comprises about 1.4% of Arkansas Financial Group Inc.’s holdings, making the stock its 17th biggest holding.
+Arkansas Financial Group Inc.’s holdings in iShares Edge MSCI Min Vol USA ETF were worth $6,730,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also made changes to their positions in the stock.
-Lincoln National Corp boosted its holdings in shares of iShares Edge MSCI Min Vol USA ETF by 0.3% in the fourth quarter.
-Lincoln National Corp now owns 52,115 shares of the company’s stock valued at $4,217,000 after acquiring an additional 145 shares during the period.
-RDA Financial Network boosted its holdings in shares of iShares Edge MSCI Min Vol USA ETF by 3.6% in the first quarter.
-RDA Financial Network now owns 4,401 shares of the company’s stock valued at $341,000 after acquiring an additional 154 shares during the period.
-Atlas Private Wealth Management boosted its holdings in shares of iShares Edge MSCI Min Vol USA ETF by 0.6% in the fourth quarter.
-Atlas Private Wealth Management now owns 24,947 shares of the company’s stock valued at $2,018,000 after acquiring an additional 159 shares during the period.
-Stonebridge Capital Advisors LLC boosted its holdings in shares of iShares Edge MSCI Min Vol USA ETF by 115.4% in the fourth quarter.
-Stonebridge Capital Advisors LLC now owns 308 shares of the company’s stock valued at $25,000 after acquiring an additional 165 shares during the period.
-Finally, StrongBox Wealth LLC boosted its holdings in shares of iShares Edge MSCI Min Vol USA ETF by 2.8% in the first quarter.
-StrongBox Wealth LLC now owns 6,285 shares of the company’s stock valued at $488,000 after acquiring an additional 170 shares during the period.
+Several other hedge funds and other institutional investors also recently made changes to their positions in the company.
+Stonebridge Capital Advisors LLC lifted its stake in iShares Edge MSCI Min Vol USA ETF by 115.4% in the 4th quarter.
+Stonebridge Capital Advisors LLC now owns 308 shares of the company’s stock worth $25,000 after acquiring an additional 165 shares in the last quarter.
+Paragon Capital Management Ltd acquired a new position in iShares Edge MSCI Min Vol USA ETF in the 4th quarter worth about $28,000.
+Missouri Trust & Investment Co acquired a new position in iShares Edge MSCI Min Vol USA ETF in the 4th quarter worth about $30,000.
+O Shaughnessy Asset Management LLC acquired a new position in iShares Edge MSCI Min Vol USA ETF in the 4th quarter worth about $32,000.
+Finally, First Command Bank acquired a new position in shares of iShares Edge MSCI Min Vol USA ETF during the 1st quarter valued at about $32,000.

 Featured Stories